Flexport is a digitally enabled freight forwarder that helps other businesses to transport and store goods across the globe.

 While private and small packages can be sent across the globe without much hassle, bigger shipments (normally above 150kg) incur much greater complexity.
 Companies have to ensure proper customs handling, be familiar with local regulations, transport the goods on time while not damaging the shipment.

 Traditionally, so called freight forwarders have taken over those duties.
 To ensure shipments of the highest quality, these freight forwarders are not only experts in their local markets, but possess a great network of partners carrying out the transport.

 In order to coordinate the shipment, freight forwarders heavily rely on frequent communication using Emails, fax, telephone and spreadsheets.

 In a world where software is taking up more and more of our daily lives, doing business through phone or fax is not only antiquated, but extremely inefficient.
-Furthermore, it creates a black box in which prices are untransparent and logistics providers are unable to track shipments at times.
+Furthermore, it creates a black box in which prices are lacking transparency and logistics providers are unable to track shipments at times.

 In comes Flexport, which has built a set of software solutions for companies to manage and track their logistics activities.
 These software tools are then coupled with their own fleet.

 More specifically, Flexport offers shipments via ocean, air and truck.
 The execution of these activities are either sourced out to other firms (i.e. ocean shipment via a vessel) or managed by their own fleet (Flexport, for instance, charters their own airplane).